 Except for the country’s top four trading platforms, South Korean banks have largely declined to participate in any risk assessment procedure for applicant exchanges.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Customers have expressed a strong desire for stronger safety for their money kept on smaller crypto platforms, according to the FSC.
 These four exchanges – Upbit, Bithumb, Korbit, and Coinone – already account for over 90% of total traded volume in South Korea, and analysts have argued in recent months that the FSC’s new framework will further entrench the country’s crypto industry as a monopoly.

-According to a professor at Korea University and the head of the Cryptocurrency Research Center, Kim Hyoung-Joong, who predict that the mass exchange closures will result in the abolition of 42 “kimchi coins,” which are smaller altcoins that are listed on smaller platforms and traded against the Korean won.
+A professor at Korea University and the head of the Cryptocurrency Research Center, Kim Hyoung-Joong, predicts that the mass exchange closures will result in the abolition of 42 “kimchi coins,” which are smaller altcoins that are listed on smaller platforms and traded against the Korean won.

 While the head of local crypto exchange Foblgate, Lee Chul-Yi, told the Financial Times that: